Please decide on one* of the presentation styles listed below.

 Art Exhibition or Theatrical Display

 This option is usually chosen by students in Studio Art, Set Design or Costuming.
 If you are planning to be a part of the group exhibition in the CWAM or if you have a theatrical display that will take more space than a traditional poster, please choose this option.
 Students choosing this option should prepare a 2-3 minute summary about their I.S.
-You will be expected to be with your display during this time to talk with people who pass by.
+You will be expected to be with your display during the assigned two hour block of time to chat with people about your project.

 The sky is the limit in this category.
 If you are interested in a new technology and presenting your I.S. in a unique and creative way, this is the choice for you.
 Students here may design a website, create a video, create a web 2.0 application, or do something I have never heard about.